 Bone Daddies Bermondsey Menu

 Start with a hot or cold snack.
 Hot snacks included Sea Salt Edamame, Sweet and Spicy Edamame, Agedashi Tofu, Wild Soft Shell Crab, Sweet Spicy Pork Ribs, Fried Chicken or Korean Fried Chicken Wings.
-I munched on the Sea Salt Edamame which were very good.
+I munched on the Sea Salt Edamame, which was very good.

 Sea Salt Edamame